Cornell Bowers College of Computing and Information Science

 • Participate in the symposium at the end of the summer.
 This will involve presenting a poster and/or giving a talk.

-• Fill out progress reports.
-At the middle and at the end of the summer.
+• Fill out an end of the summer survey.

 BURE EVENTS AND ENRICHMENT ACTIVITIES